 - Request that the hospital discharge the baby to someone else

 The hospital must have your permission to discharge baby to someone other than you.
 In California, if you want baby discharged to the adoptive parents, there’s a specific form you will sign permitting this.
 Other states, and individual hospitals, have different rules regarding discharge.
-Contact me and I will research what your state and hospital’s rules are.

 You are not required to bring your baby home if baby is discharged to you

 Many women are concerned that if hospitals discharge baby directly to them, they must bring baby home.
 Their concern is that they will bond with the baby making the adoption plan much more difficult.
 Some women have kept the pregnancy private and don’t want to bring a baby home to family and friends.
 On the other hand, it might also be a good idea to bring baby home if you are truly uncertain about adoption.
 You can still place the baby for adoption if you later discover that adoption is the best choice for you and your baby.

 In some states, the baby may be officially discharged into the care of the birth parent’s representative.
 This representative may be her attorney or it may be another person, such as the representative of an adoption agency.
 This organization has official custody of the child until the adoption is finalized.